 This lack of attention severely limits how the United States perceives far-right domestic terrorism.
 Largely, these attacks remain a localized issue, appearing only in a single 24-hour news cycle.
 This is particularly true when law enforcement never identifies a perpetrator.
 Only when the United States gives far-right ideologically motivated attacks, particularly spontaneous attacks, significant attention and identifies it as terrorism, can we fully grasp the extent to which the American far right poses a threat.

-Mr Matthew M. Sweeney is Early Career Research Fellow at the Centre for the Analysis of the Radical Right, and a Doctoral Teaching Fellow at the University of Massachusetts Lowell.
+Mr Matthew M. Sweeney is a Doctoral Fellow at CARR, and a Doctoral Teaching Fellow at the University of Massachusetts Lowell.
 His profile can be found here.

 © Matthew Sweeney.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).